Amber-Pittman/node-db4-guided/LectureNotes.md

         * During a specific period of time, you'd put all your data into one migration.
 Then, when you come back later, you'd create a new migration file.

-3. Create the Animal table.
+3. Create the Animal Table.

     * The animal table needs an ID, name, and species id.